wcgordon1/TustinRecruiting/src/content/jobs/tr-full-stack-developer-bellflower-full-o0v5sv.md

 description: >-
   In the heart of the rapidly evolving healthcare tech industry, a unique opportunity awaits passionate Full Stack Developers.
-This position offers the perfect blend of cutting-edge technology, meaningful work, and the comfort of a 100% remote setup.
+This position offers the perfect blend of cuttingedge technology, meaningful work, and the comfort of a 100% remote setup.
 Our company is dedicated to revolutionizing healthcare through digital health platforms, medical software, and healthcare analytics.
   And while our roots are in Bellflower, CA, your location can be as flexible as your imagination.
-With an unwavering commitment to advancing healthcare, we offer you a chance to make a difference from wherever you are.
+With an unwavering commitment to advancing healthcare, we offer you a chance to make a difference from wherever you are. ...

-  ...
 location: 'Bellflower, CA'
 team: Software
 schedule: Standard Business Hours